agile-ts/agile/CONTRIBUTING.md

 �  Please enter a summary for this change (this will be in the changelogs).
 Submit empty line to open external editor �  Summary »
 ```
-Here we pass the in [Step 4](#4-create-changelog) generated changelog.
+Here we pass the changelog generated in [Step 4](#4-create-changelog).

-#### 6. Commit changes and merge `develop -> master`
+#### 6. Commit changes and merge `master <- develop`

-Now we are nearly done with the manual part and commit the file generated in the `.changeset` folder.
+Now we are nearly done with the manual part.
+Commit the file generated in the `.changeset` folder to the `develop` branch.
-After the commit, we wait for each github/circleci action to complete successfully.
+After committing, we wait for each github/circleci action to complete successfully.
 - If they `fail`, we have to figure out why and fix the issue
-- If they `succeed`, we can merge
+- If they `succeed`, we merge the previously (in [Step3](#3-create-pull-request-to-master)) created pull request (`master <- develop`)

-#### 7. Merge `Next Release -> master`
+#### 7. Merge `master <- 'Next Release'`

-After a successful merge, Changeset created a new `Pull Request` from `changeset-release/master` into the `master`.
+If the merge was successful, Changeset created a new `Pull Request` called 'Next Release'
+from the branch `changeset-release/master` to the `master` branch.
-It has incremented the versions and adjusted the changelogs.
+In doing so, Changeset automatically incremented the versions and adjusted the changelogs.
-Before merging, we should check if the versions got increased correctly
-and if everything else seems correct.
+Before we merge, we should double-check if the versions have been increased correctly and that everything else seems correct.
-Because after we have merged, there is no back.
+Because after we have merged, there is no going back.
-Then it automatically releases the changed packages to npm
+After the merge, the changed packages are automatically built and sent to `npm`.
-and creates the corresponding tags.
+In addition, Changeset creates the appropriate tags and releases in GitHub.

 #### 8. Merge `master -> develop`

-So that the `devlop` branch is not outdated,
+So that the `devlop` branch does not become obsolete,
 we merge the `master` into the `develop` branch at the end.